4 FAQs That Show the Devastating Cost of “Defunding” Planned Parenthood

 A: No. Even in areas where other providers exist, those providers won’t be able to take up the slack.

 There simply aren’t enough reproductive health care providers out there to pick up the slack for the care Planned Parenthood centers provide.
-Per year, Planned Parenthood health centers provide birth control for 2 million people, as well as over 4 million STD tests and treatments; over 360,000 breast exams; over 270,000 Pap tests.
+Per year, Planned Parenthood health centers provide birth control for nearly 2 million people, as well as over 4.2 million STD tests and treatments; over 320,000 breast exams; and nearly 295,000 Pap tests.

 Meanwhile, more than two thirds of states already report difficulty ensuring enough providers for Medicaid, the nation’s largest publicly funded health care program.
 Providers of ob-gyn care who accept Medicaid, such as Planned Parenthood, are in particularly short supply.
 In addition, Planned Parenthood health centers are more likely than other safety-net family planning providers to provide the full range of birth control (including IUDs and implants) on-site and more likely to offer rapid-result HIV testing.
 It’s no wonder the American Public Health Association says it’s “ludicrous” for politicians to claim that other providers could simply absorb Planned Parenthood’s patients.